-- 1. Understand various physicochemical properties of drug molecules in the designing the dosage forms - 2.
-Know the principles of chemical kinetics & to use them for stability testing and determination of expiry date of formulations - 3.
-Demonstrate use of physicochemical properties in the formulation development and
+1. Understand various physicochemical properties of drug molecules in the designing the dosage forms evaluation of dosage forms.

+2. Know the principles of chemical kinetics & to use them for stability testing and determination of expiry date of formulations

+3. Demonstrate use of physicochemical properties in the formulation development and